twisted-pear/mcfd/README.md

 Compilation
 -----------

 I only tested mcfd on Linux and with GCC.
-You'll also need cmake 2.8 or later, NaCl and libseccomp.
+You'll also need cmake 2.8 or later, libsodium and libseccomp.
 To compile it just run `make`.
 If everything goes well you'll find the mcfd binary under `build/mcfd`.

-If necessary you can specify the paths to the NaCl library and header files manually with the `NACL_LIBRARY_LOCATION` and `NACL_INCLUDE_LOCATION` cmake variables.

 You can turn off SECCOMP support via the `USE_SECCOMP` cmake variable.
-To use mcfd's own Keccak based crypto you can disable NaCl via the `USE_NACL` cmake variable.
+To use mcfd's own Keccak based crypto you can disable libsodium via the `USE_SODIUM` cmake variable.

 Usage
 -----